Tokimune Takeda (1916-1993) was the founder of Daito-Ryu Aiki Budo, and the 3rd son and successor of Sokaku Takeda, and a police detective.

 Of particular importance is the timing of a defensive technique to blend with an attack, and use the force of the attacker's movement against them.
 Daito-ryu is noted for it's use of atemi strikes to vital points, to prepare an attacker for jointlocking or throwing.

 Morihei Ueshiba O'Sensei developed Aikido from his combat studies of Daito-ryu Aiki jujutsu with Sokaku Takeda, and his spiritual studies with Omoto Kyo and Onisaburi Deguchi.
 Aikido focuses on harmony and non-resistance, leading to Success

 There are several organizations that teach Daito-ryu Aikijujutsu, and each of them can trace their lineage back to Sokaku Takeda through four of his students...

 Tokimune Takeda, Takuma Hisa, Kodo Horikawa, and Yukiyoshi Sagawa

 The Tokimune branch descends from the teachings of the son of Sokaku Takeda, and designated successor of Daito-ryu after his father passed.
 When Tokimune died, he had not officially appointed a successor, and two main groups carry on his teachings...

 The first group is led by Katsuyuki Kondo, who began his training under Tsunejiro Hosono, and continued training under Kotaro Yoshida, and then Tokimune Takeda.

-Based on the high level teaching licenses Kondo was awarded by Tokimune, his followers represent his school as mainline Daito-ryu, which has a lot of support in the martial arts community.
+Based on the high level teaching licenses Kondo was awarded by Tokimune, his followers represent his school as mainline Daito-ryu, which has a lot of support in the community.

 Kondo has greatly increased Daito-ryu Aiki-jujutsu by hosting seminars in Tokyo, Japan and internationally, particularly in the United States.